Grammar:

 (Negative Statement) He does not (doesn't) go, does he?( Affirmative Question Tag)

-(Negative Statement) She cannot (can't) work, can she?
+cannot (can't) work, can she?
 (Affirmative Question Tag)

 (Negative Statement) He does not (doesn't) have tea, does he?
 (Affirmative Question Tag)